Community Strategy Sessions—Coffee Chats to Help Community Leaders Talk Things Out.

 What I look for in the folks I meet with:

-- Preference to folks bringing together a minority/POC or marginalized community.
+- Preference to folks bringing together an underrepresented/underestimated community.

 - 👍 if your group has an in-person element.
 All-online isn’t my jam.

-- Doesn’t matter whether this is a side project or full-time thing.
-You could be hosting a neighborhood meetup or at the helm of a global network of lawyer activists.
+- Doesn’t matter if this is a side project or full-time thing.

-(You should still consider reaching out even if you don’t neatly fit into this criteria.)
+(Still consider reaching out even if you don’t neatly fit the criteria.)

 - Free/pro bono unless you run a profitable business.

-If interested, send me an email (firstname.lastname@example.org) with a few sentences about you, the community you’re building, and what’s on your mind.
+If you’re keen, send me an email (firstname.lastname@example.org) with a few sentences about you, the community you’re building, and what’s on your mind.